sophotechlabs/pandora/README.md

 ### `GET /api/v1/issues/<id>/events`

 The event payloads behind an issue, newest first, read through the `EventStore`.
 Parameters: `limit`, `cursor` (an event id) and `episode`.
-Answers 501 while the running database has no `EventStore` implementation.
+A store that does not implement `fetch` answers 501, not 500.

 ```json
 {